Dannydough/-Deploying-Active-Directory/README.md

 Uncheck User must change password at next logon and check Password never expires if desired.
 Click Next, then Finish.
 Add jane_admin to the Domain Admins Security Group:
+In ADUC, locate the Domain Admins security group.
+Right-click on Domain Admins and select Properties.
+Go to the Members tab and click Add.
+Enter jane_admin and click Check Names.
+Click OK to add jane_admin to the group.
 <p>
 <img src="https://imgur.com/V6sPD0K.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>